bobjacobsen/csc-exercises/Auxiliary/logging/README.md

 Work with the csc-exercise logging

-The log*.txt and log.json files are not stored in Git.
+The log*.txt and log.json files are not stored in Git as they are not anonymized.